Roseanne Barr Blames Sara Gilbert For Getting Her Fired, Says Her On-Screen Daughter ‘Ruined My Life’

 Roseanne Barr is taking aim at former co-star and on-screen daughter Sara Gilbert, saying that ABC’s decision to fire her started with Gilbert.

-In a new interview with the Washington Post, Roseanne mused about getting fired from the show Roseanne after she blasted off a controversial tweet about former Obama adviser Valerie Jarrett in which she referred to the black political figure as a mix of “Muslim brotherhood & planet of the apes.”
-The tweet sparked a firestorm that led ABC to fire Roseanne in short time, canning the show she helped create in 1988 in favor of a spin-off called The Conners where her character had died of a drug overdose.
+In a new interview with the Washington Post, Roseanne mused about getting fired from her show, Roseanne, after she blasted off a controversial tweet about former Obama adviser Valerie Jarrett in which she referred to the black political figure as a mix of “Muslim brotherhood & planet of the apes.”
+The tweet sparked a firestorm that led ABC to fire Roseanne in short time, canning the show she helped create in 1988 in favor of a spin-off called The Conners, where her character had died of a drug overdose.

 Sara Gilbert was one of the first to speak out against Roseanne for the tweet.